thieu1995/mealpy/docs/source/pages/general/advances/agent_history.rst

 **WARNING: Trajectory will cause the memory issues:**

-By default, the history of the population is not saved.
-You can turn on this option by setting the keyword "save_population" to True in the Problem definition.
-However, this feature can cause memory issues if your problem is too big.
-(Because it will save the history of the population in each generation).
-If your problem is small, you can turn it on, and you will be able to draw the trajectory chart of search agents.
+The history of the population is not saved by default, but you can enable this feature by setting the "save_population" keyword to True in the Problem definition.
+Keep in mind that enabling this option may cause memory issues if your problem is too large, as it saves the history of the population in each generation.
+However, if your problem is small enough, you can turn it on and visualize the trajectory chart of search agents.

 .. code-block:: python